Minnesota All Star Prospects

 Barron's Report

 Anyone could sense the air of hostility and uncertainty when Barron entered the meeting room.
-The board had already established their view that Barron and Mikle Perry were "outsiders" and not very welcome outsiders at that.
-With the "outsider" lens attached, many board members viewed All-Stars as "their project" - "their turf".
+We were aware of the background noise pushing a "they are outsiders" and "they can manage by thgemselves".
+With that "shun the outsider" lens attached, some board members viewed All-Stars as "their project" - "outsider turf".
 You could cut the tension.

 About a third of the group were slouched down in the chairs.
 Some arms were folded.
 Some maintaioned eye contact with the floor .
 A few seemed to glare.
 And several board members seemed welcoming and attentive.